Quantum-Node-Scott/Quantum-Node-Scott.github.io/_posts/2025-04-14-statistics-fundamentals.md

 ---

 ## 🧱 1.
-Day 1: Basic Probability and Counting Methods
+Basic Probability and Counting Methods

 ### 1.1 The Basics of Statistics